 This Toolkit includes 24 ready-to-post images with customized messages for both youth and parents/caregivers on Facebook, Twitter, and Instagram.
 To support marketing efforts and collaborative partnerships, the Toolkit also includes platform-specific messaging information, a campaign informational sheet and accompanying calendar, and a blank partner tracker.
 Lastly, a datasheet to capture campaign analytics allows users of the Toolkit to enter and summarize data on impressions, reach, and engagement.

-- Images to Post on Facebook – 12 for Youth and 12 for Parents/Caregivers (JPEG)
+- Images to Post on Facebook – 12 for Youth and 12 for Parents/Caregivers (JPEG and Editable Versions)

-- Images to Post on Twitter/Instagram—12 for Youth and 12 for Parents/Caregivers (JPEG)
+- Images to Post on Twitter/Instagram—12 for Youth and 12 for Parents/Caregivers (JPEG and Editable Versions)

 - Facebook and Twitter Campaign Messaging Documents (Word)